Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

-The "Followers can't die" option makes them invulnerable (minimum hit point = 1) with two options:
+The "Followers are invulnerable" option gives them "minimum hit point = 1" and simulates a "false death" (Otiluke's Resistant Sphere) as soon as they have 3 hit points.
+There are 4 possible options:
-- When they have 3 hit points, they are covered by a Tombstone (Otiluke's Resistant Sphere) which makes them invisible and untargetable for 1 turn.
-After that, they become visible again with 5 hit points.
-- When they have 3 hit points, they are covered by a Tombstone (Otiluke's resistant sphere) which renders them invisible and untargetable indefinitely.
-To bring them out of this state, use the wand (infinite use) purchased at the same place as the potions on the tombstone.
+1) False death for 1 turn, tombstone: the false death lasts one turn and hides the inaccessible follower behind a tombstone.
+2) False death for 1 turn, dying corpse: same as option 1, but the tombstone is replaced by a dying corpse.
+Note that the corpse is not always easy to see.
+3) Fake death indefinitely, wand to raise them, tombstone: as option 1, but the fake death is permanent.
+Where you buy potions, you can also buy a wand (infinite charge) that can raise followers in this state.
+4) False death indefinitely, wand to raise them, agonizing corpse: as option 3, but with an agonizing corpse instead of a tombstone.

 This option has a bug/glitch: if you reintegrate the follower into the group, he can "survive" ONE death replaced by the chosen option.
 After that, he can die normally (as long as he's in the group).